These survival snare traps will help you hunt for food and set up your own perimeter defense in the wild!

 1. Tension Trap

-This spring loaded survival snare trap is pretty dangerous for humans and animals alike.
-The choice of wood is important because the trap has to impale the animal (or intruder) so that they cannot escape.
+This spring snare loaded survival trap is pretty dangerous for humans and animals alike.
+The choice of wood is important because the bait stick has to impale the wild animal (or intruder) so they cannot escape.

 2. Survival Spear